ChristopherChristofi/propertylistings/README.md

 The most amount of data you can collect is limited by the page counts set by the RightMove website, this same limitation is enforced in PropertyListings so you don't have to needlessly continue searching if all has been retrieved.
 It is important to note that not all sales records are visible even on the website itself, at most there is 40+ pages per search and that is around 1000 to 1100 property records.

-All the filter parameters that build the search query function in a PropertyListinngs command can include:
+All the filter parameters that build the search query function in a PropertyListings command can include:
 - set pages
 - set region
 - set maximum and minimum bedroom counts